genesiscommunitysuccess/docs/docs/server-reference/notify/configure.md

 ---
 title: Configuring Notify
-sidebar_label: Configuring notify
+sidebar_label: Configuring Notify
 sidebar_position: 1
 id: configure

 ---
 ### Overview

-The Genesis Notify module is designed to enable you to configure an application to send and receive  messages to/from various messaging services.
+The Genesis Notify module is designed to enable you to configure an application to send and receive  messages to and from various messaging services.
-The growing list of currently supported services are:
+The growing list of currently supported services is:

 #### Sending: